React Flow: Everything you need to know

 In short, React Flow transforms static diagrams into fully interactive experiences, perfect for apps that need visual data representation.
 The library is frequently used in workflow automation, data visualization, and process mapping.

-Ease of use✅ Beginner-friendly with clear documentation⚠️ Requires more setup and some learning curve⚠️ Requires additional setup and some learning curve⚠️ Rather simple but less powerful
+Ease of use ✅ Beginner-friendly with clear process documentation ⚠️ Requires more setup and some learning curve ⚠️ Requires additional setup and some learning curve ⚠️ Rather simple but less powerful

 If you're working with React, React Flow is one of the best options due to its seamless integration and ease of use.
 React Flow alternatives like other libraries may be preferable for specific use cases, such as GoJS for enterprise-level customization or Cytoscape.js for basic automatic layouts.